 Endometriosis is a chronic oestrogen-dependent condition characterised by the growth of endometrial tissue in sites other than the uterine cavity, most commonly the pelvic cavity (including the ovaries), the uterosacral ligaments, the pouch of Douglas, the rectosigmoid colon, and the bladder and distal ureter.

-- Risk factors include: an early menarche, late menopause, delayed childbearing, short menstrual cycles or long duration of menstrual flow.
+- Risk factors include: an early menarche, late menopause, late first sexual encounter, delayed childbearing and nulliparity.

 - Genetic factors:

 - Risk for first-degree relatives of women with severe endometriosis is six times higher than that for relatives of unaffected women.

 - Familial aggregation has been shown in clinical and population-based samples and in twin studies .

 - Other risk factors include white ethnicity, low body mass index (BMI) and smoking.

 The exact cause of endometriosis is unknown.
 It is thought that endometriosis may develop as a result of a combination of the following possible theories/factors: